The Bluff Lake Nature Center site is under construction!

 Rating: Easy-Difficult

 Surface: Crusher fines, some areas of larger gravel.
-The ramp is a combination of crusher fine and road base gravel.
+Width: Average: 5-6’

 Running slope: Varies between 5.5-16.5% in the steepest parts